gangelo/realpage_calculator/README.md

 _Calculator Services_ have the _single responsibility_ of computing.
 Likewise, _Input Parsers_ have the _single responsibility_ of parsing input received from an _IO Interface_ into a format suitable for processing by the _Calculator Service_. _Input Parsers_ relieve the _Calculator Service_ of this burden by eliminating this concern. _Input Parsers_ help keep things DRY as they may be shared between _Calculator Services_ or _extended_.
 In addition to this, _Input Parsers_ provide better, isolated _testability_.

+_Input Tokens_ exist to identify the _nature_ (`#empty?`, `#invalid?`, `#valid?`) and _type_ (`#command?`, `#operator?`, `#operand?`, `#quit?`, etc.) of each input token encountered; this relieves the other classes of this responsibility and makes for better _testability_. _Input Token_ provides the same class methods as the instance implementation so that input may be interrogated without the need to instantiate an _Input Token_ object.

+### Support Classes/Modules

+#### Overview

+Support classes/modules consist of the following:

++ `RealPage::Calculator::Configuration`
++ `RealPage::Calculator::I18nTranslator`
++ `RealPage::Calculator::InterfaceNotReadyError`
++ `RealPage::Calculator::MustOverrideError`
++ `RealPage::Calculator::Errors`
++ `RealPage::Calculator::ArrayExtension`
++ `RealPage::Calculator::ObjectExtension`

+### Reasoning

+The functionality that each of these classes/modules provides is necessary to the RPC project.
+However, that doesn't justify the existance of any of these classes/modules in particular - this is true of any class/module in this project.
+In general, however, the justification for _these particular_ classes/modules _primarily_ includes the need to _separate the concern_ each class has from the rest of the application, and to limit this concern to a _single responsibility_.
+The _reason_ they are coded the way they are, depends on their individual _purpose_.

+For example:

+The `RealPage::Calculator::Configuration` class provides application _configuration settings_.
+This is necessary to make the project more _dynamic_.
+For example, you should not have to change the program code in order to add a new operator, or change the value of the _quit_ command.
+It is a _Singleton_.
+It is also a Singleton because only one instance of this class ever needs to exist.
+This is because the data it makes available never changes after the class has been instantiated.
+It is not a _Module_, because it needs to load a yaml file as part of its instantiation processing and it makes the most sense to do this one time, during object instantiation.
+Modules do not get instantiated.
+This is not regular a _Class_ either, for slightly different reasons; it doesn't make sense to instantiate multiple objects of this types, only to have to load the yaml file over and over.

+The `RealPage::Calculator::I18nTranslator` classes provides _i18n translation key/scope pairs_ used for text translation.
+This is necessary to provide localization.
+For example, if I speak Spanish and am using the RPN Calculator, I should see error messages in Spanish.
+It also is a _Singleton_ for the same reasons mentioned previously.

+`RealPage::Calculator::Errors` is a _module_.
+Likewise, the data it makes available never changes; however, the data it makes available is static (not dependant upon loading a yaml file).
+Therefore, a Module makes the most sense.

+`RealPage::Calculator::ArrayExtension` and `RealPage::Calculator::ObjectExtension` are convenience extensions. `RealPage::Calculator::ArrayExtension` provides an extension to convert an Array of _InputTokens_ to an Array of _token_ values. `RealPage::Calculator::ObjectExtension` provides an extension to determine whether or not an object is nil? or empty?
+Both of these extensions are not justified, at least not as extensions.
+See [Technical/Architectural Reflections](#technicalarchitectural-reflections) for more detail.

+Finally, the `RealPage::Calculator::InterfaceNotReadyError` and `RealPage::Calculator::MustOverrideError` error classes provide adequate, meaningful, errors where Ruby is unable to provide.

 ## Technical/Architectural Reflections
 ## Creating a New Interface